im95able/Str2D/README.md

 Segmented vector is not a difficult structure to imagine.

 In it, an `std::vector` is used as an index which holds segment headers, structures holding pointers to segments of memory and possibly some meta data(detailed explaination of segment headers will be given bellow).
 Those segments are where the data is actually held.
 The capacity of every segment is constant; the size on the other hand can vary.
-Each segment holds at least half the capacity("limit") elements on it, except the first one; it can hold as many(less than capacity) or as little(more than 0) as it needs.
+Each segment holds at least half the capacity(`limit`) elements on it, except the first one; it can hold as many(less than capacity) or as little(more than 0) as it needs.

 ### Coordinate Structures/Iterators
 Segmented vector utilizes 3 kinds of coordinate structures :